statsig-io/migrations/README.md

 ### Environment mapping

-To map LaunchDarkly environments to Statsig environments that aren't already the same, provide `--environment-name-mapping` to the script.
+To map LaunchDarkly environments to Statsig environments that aren't already the same, provide `--environment-key-mapping` to the script.
 E.g.

 ```
-npx @statsig/migrations --environment-name-mapping test=development --environment-name-mapping internal=staging
+npx @statsig/migrations --environment-key-mapping test=development --environment-key-mapping internal=staging
 ```

 If you want to only import for a specific environment, use `--only-environment`.
 E.g.